The corrections ombudsman bill referred to in the

 members and friends in correctional facilities.
 We would also appreciate

 receiving a copy or notice of any communications you send.
-SEE CONTACT
+SEE CONTACT INFO

 BELOW.